wix/Detox/docs/APIRef.Screenshots.md

 # Taking Screenshots

-Detox supports taking in-test screenshots from the device, making the result immediately available in the form of an image file.
+Detox supports taking in-test screenshots of the device, making the result immediately available in the form of an image file.

 Screenshots can be taken in two levels: